 books chapters and monographs

 Johnson, M. R., & Wang, M. (2001).
 The economics of disassembly for material recovery opportunities.
-In Hundal, M. S. (Eds.), Mechanical life cycle handbook: Good environmental design and manufacturing.
-Boca Raton, Florida, United States: CRC Press.
+In Hundal, M. S. (Ed.), Mechanical life cycle handbook: Good environmental design and manufacturing.
+CRC Press.

 Related Teaching Material